The Fountain of Ponte Sisto

 Description

 The Fountain of Ponte Sisto is currently located at Piazza Trilussa, on the west side of Ponte Sisto.
 According to its niche inscription, this fountain was moved to its current location for the purpose of widening the river’s opposite bank in 1898.
 The original location of the fountain was at the head of Via Giulia and on the east side of Ponte Sisto.
-The historical etching shows that this fountain was incorporated into a building facing the direction of Vatican and was connected with Ponte Sisto.
+The historical etching shows that this fountain was incorporated into a building facing the direction of the Vatican and was connected with the Ponte Sisto.

 This fountain is fed with water from Acqua Paola, an early 17th century aqueduct restored by Pope Paul V to provide water to Vatican and Trastevere areas.
-Since the 16th century, popes restored three ancient aqueducts and built new public fountains in order to restore Roman authority and Catholic Church’s Prestige.
+Since the 16th century, popes have restored three ancient aqueducts and built new public fountains in order to restore Roman authority and Catholic Church’s prestige.
 The Fountain of Ponte Sisto supplied water to the area on the east side of Ponte Sisto where the other two aqueducts could not reach.

-In her article, Rinne does not specify which type of fountain the Fountain of Ponte Sisto is.
-It is likely that this fountain was a civic fountain to reflect the prestige back to its builder, Pope Paul V. The Fountain of Ponte Sisto probably acted as a mini-distribution center for secondary fountains and for powerful individuals.
+Rinne does not specify the fountain type of Ponte Sisto.
+It is likely a civic fountain that pays homage to its builder, Pope Paul V. The Fountain of Ponte Sisto probably acted as a mini-distribution center for secondary fountains and for powerful individuals.
 Individuals might have built a private conduit or pipeline to lead the water to their houses.
 In 1621, Cardinal Odoardo Farnese was granted 40 oncie of Acqua Paola run-off water by Pope Gregory XV from this fountain for use in the Palazzo Farnese.
-There was also a modest donation of one oncia water from this fountain to the nearby hospital of San Sisto delle Mendicanti in 1616.
+There was also a modest donation of one oncia of water from this fountain to the nearby hospital of San Sisto delle Mendicanti in 1616.

 Creator